Kim Kardashian Flaunts Hourglass Curves In Nude Bra & Sculpt Low Back Shorts

 She opted for a nude set which nearly matched the color of her skin.
 On her upper half, Kardashian rocked a revealing bra.
 It had a plunging neckline that fell far down her chest, leaving her ample bust on display for her audience to admire.
 The garment cut off above her ribcage, and her toned abs were in full view.
 The bra also had a set of thin straps which stretched over her shoulders, her toned arms left well within sight.

-Kardashian teamed the top with a pair of sheer sculpt low back shorts.
+Kardashian teamed the top with a pair of sculpt low back shorts.
 The bottom matched the same color and style as the bra.
 It had a thick waistband which was worn high over her navel, highlighting her hourglass curves.
 The piece proceeded to fit tightly on her shapely hips and sculpted thighs, seeming to tease a peek of her skin underneath.

 Kardashian styled her long, black locks with a middle part and loose waves that spilled over her shoulders and back.
 As of this writing, the photo has been live on her feed for a few hours, and it’s managed to earn more than 681,000 likes and 3,900 comments from adoring fans.
 Several social media users couldn’t find the right words and used emoji instead, while many others raved over her figure.